Decomposing the Dynamics of the Lorenz 1963 model using Unstable Periodic Orbits: Averages, Transitions, and Quasi-Invariant Sets: Shadowing of the Model Trajectory by Unstable Periodic Orbits

-The set of equations of the model are given by: where the three parameters $\sigma, \rho, \beta$ are positive numbers respectively proportional to the Prandtl number, Rayleigh number and geometry of the considered region.
-In this work we consider the classical Saltzmann parameter $\sigma=10$, $\rho=28$ and $\beta=8/3$.
-For such values, the dynamics of the system is characterised by a chaotic behaviour on a singularly hyperbolic attractor that supports an SRB measure \cite{tucker_2002}.
-With \textit{chaotic} we indicate the property of sensitive dependence on initial conditions of the model.
-In particular, the first Lyapunov exponent, that gives information on the asymptotic rate of divergence of the trajectories, is positive \cite{pikovsky_2016}.\\
+{ We consider here \textit{chaotic} dynamical systems.
+By chaotic we indicate the property of sensitive dependence on initial conditions on the attractor.
+In particular, the first Lyapunov exponent $\Lambda_1$, which gives information on the average asymptotic rate of divergence of initially infinitesimally nearby trajectories, is positive \cite{pikovsky_2016}.

-Many studies on UPOs of the Lorenz system have been carried out.
-It is known that a good understanding of the UPOs of the model plays a fundamental role in the characterisation of the system.
-In fact, the invariant measure of the system can be reconstructed through the use of trace formulas \cite{cvitanovic_2005} by considering the following expression for the average of any measurable observable $\varphi$:
+As discussed above, the attractor of a chaotic system is densely populated by UPOs, which provide key information on the system despite being non-chaotic themselves.
+Indeed, a forward trajectory on the attractor can alternatively be seen as undergoing a process of scattering between the neighbourhood of the various UPOs.
+For a while, the trajectory shadows - see later discussion - a nearby UPO before being repelled.
+The UPOs act as scattering centers exactly as a result of their instability.
+Additionally, the invariant measure can be reconstructed through the use of trace formulas \cite{cvitanovic_2005} by considering the following expression for the average of any measurable observable $\varphi$:

-where $U^p$ is a UPO of prime period $p$, $w^{U^p}$ is its weight and $\bar{\varphi}^{U^p}$ is the average of the observable along the orbit.
+where $U^p$ is a UPO of prime period $p$, $w^{U^p}$ is its weight and $\bar{\varphi}^{U^p}$ is the average in time of the observable along the orbit.
 For uniformly hyperbolic dynamical systems this result is exact and the weight can be obtained, to a first approximation, by $w^{U^p}\propto \exp(-ph_{ks}^{U^p})$ \cite{grebogi_1988} , with $h_{ks}$ being the Kolmogorov-Sinai entropy of the system.
 This quantity provides information on the rate of creation of information due to the chaoticity of the system.
-From the knowledge of the Lyapunov exponents of the system $\Lambda_i$ \cite{pikovsky_2016}, which describe how linearised neighborhoods of the trajectory evolve in time, we can recollect an explicit expression for $h_{ks}$ via Pesin theorem \cite{ott_2002}
+From the knowledge of the spectrum Lyapunov exponents of the system $\Lambda_i$ \cite{pikovsky_2016}, we can find an explicit expression for $h_{ks}$ via Pesin theorem \cite{ott_2002}

+where the left and right hand sides are equal if the invariant measure is of the Sinai-Ruelle-Bown (SRB) type \cite{eckmann_1985}.}